 What Is a Vibe Coding Tool?

 Vibe coding is building software by describing what you want in natural language and letting AI generate the implementation — iterating through conversation instead of writing code manually.
-Andrej Karpathy coined the term in early 2025, describing the feeling of collaborating with an AI rather than grinding through implementation by hand.
+Andrej Karpathy coined the term in February 2025, describing it as "fully giving in to the vibes, embracing exponentials, and forgetting that the code even exists."
+The phrase was named Collins Dictionary's Word of the Year for 2025.

 The category took off fast.
-Searches for vibe coding-related terms jumped 6,700% in Q2 2025 alone.
+Searches for vibe coding-related terms jumped 6,700% in Q2 2025 alone, and App Store submissions surged 84% year-over-year — the largest spike in a decade — as vibe coding tools made it possible for non-developers to ship real apps.
 The core tools span two audiences:

 For non-technical users: Lovable (beginner-friendly UI builder), Bolt (fast full-stack prototyping), Replit (full cloud apps with data persistence), and v0 by Vercel (design-to-code, React-focused).
 These tools generate and deploy code from natural language descriptions in the browser.

-For developers: Cursor (AI-powered VS Code fork, dominant among professionals), Windsurf (comparable to Cursor with multi-step AI agents), Claude Code (terminal-based), and GitHub Copilot (widespread for autocomplete and chat-in-IDE).
+For developers: Cursor (AI-powered VS Code fork, dominant among professionals with $1.2B in ARR), Windsurf (comparable to Cursor with multi-step AI agents), Claude Code (terminal-based), and GitHub Copilot (widespread for autocomplete and chat-in-IDE).

 The honest challenge with all of them: every tool is only as good as what you give it.
+Research from Trend Micro found that AI-generated code fails security checks on 90% of tasks even when functionally correct — making ai code review an important step before shipping vibe-coded output to real users, and Retool reports that vibe-coded projects accumulate technical debt 3x faster than traditionally developed software.
 The quality gap between a vague prompt and a structured spec is the actual bottleneck — not which tool you're using.

 Start Planning Free